GraceKim527/GraceKim527/README.md

 -	☁ General Lead of 9oormthonUNIV (kakao x goorm)
 -	🧑‍🏫 Campus Lead & Mentor at LikeLion
 -	💻 Organizer of the university hackathon SKHUthon
+-	🌱 Mentor for middle school students in coding and creative thinking

 <details>
   <summary>🇰🇷 한국어로 보기</summary>